AUDIENCE

 Audience Segmentation Dimensions

 An interesting example of psychographic segmentation is provided by Edward Maibach and his colleagues (2009).
-Specifically, Maibach was interested in looking at the development of social marketing approaches to change peoples’ attitudes toward global warming.
+Specifically, Maibach (an early graduate of the San Diego State University Masters of Public Health program!) was interested in looking at the development of social marketing approaches to change peoples’ attitudes toward global warming.
 Using survey research, he was able to define six largely psychographic segments: the audience types were labeled as "alarmed," "concerned," "cautious," "disengaged," "doubtful," and "dismissive."
 These categories had good discriminative validity and point to very different types of messages that would have to be developed for each of those six audience segments, as well as different channels and sources that might be used to best reach them and convince them.

-Take the Six Americas Segment quiz.
+Assume for a second the persona of a parent, grandparent, or other older person whom you know well.
+Then, as that person, take Maibah's Six Americas Segment quiz.
 Based on these questions, into what segment have you been placed?
 Do you agree with this placement?
 Why or why not?
 What are some of the message strategies recommended for your segment?

 Identify one print, broadcast, or social media health or social communication piece that seems to carefully segment its audience, and contrast it with another one that seems to do a fairly inadequate job of audience segmentation.